We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - might not get out the toughest of stains

 While most baby detergents are already hypoallergenic and dye-free, if you are an Earth-loving mama, these options take extra steps to consider the environment and use plant-based formulas.

 If eco-friendliness is top of mind, this is a great option for a detergent that is both plant-based and still relatively gentle on the wallet.
 (It’s no deal like Purex, but for a plant-based product it’s not bad!)

-Puracy Natural is made from organic ingredients that are safer for the environment and may be less potent on baby’s skin, earning it an A rating with the Environmental Working Group (EWG).
+Puracy Natural is made from organic ingredients that are safer for the environment and may be less potent on baby’s skin, earning it an A rating with the Environmental Working Group.

 Since babies can have sensitive skin, a safe bet is to look for words such as dye-free, scent- or fragrance-free, and chemical-free when shopping.
 It’s also wise to run all clothes through a wash cycle before wearing for the first time to remove irritating substances from the clothes themselves.

 In the end, the most important things to consider when choosing a baby detergent are your baby’s unique needs and your family’s budget and lifestyle.
-There’s nothing wrong with using the same detergent for the whole family, or buying your baby their own detergent if that feels right.
+There’s nothing wrong with using the same detergent for the whole family or buying your baby their own detergent if that feels right for you.